Ambulance Services

 Expanding Capacity for Unclaimed Coffins and Burials

-coffins are kept for 3-4 days in the mortuary, and then they are
+kept for 3-4 days in the mortuary, and then they are buried duly

-buried duly displaying their personal bio-date on the tin-slate at
+displaying their personal bio-date on the tin-slate at the graveyard

-the graveyard so that it could be easier to search and find by their
+so that it could be easier to search and find by their heirs.
+In the

-graveyard.
-When no space is left to bury any more dead bodies, then
+When no space is left to bury any more dead bodies, then a plot measuring

-a plot measuring to 10 acres were again purchased in 2008 where the
+to 10 acres were again purchased in 2008 where the heirless remains are

 Edhi Ambulance